The generating function of planar Eulerian orientations: Definitions

 where $\Tpol_M(\mu, \nu)$ is the Tutte polynomial of $M$ (see~\cite{welsh-book}).
-This series was proved to satisfy an (explicit) non-linear differential equation of degree 3 (see~\cite[Thm.~16]{BeBM-15} for $\beta=2$), but, to our knowledge, the singular behaviour of $\Qgf(t,2)$ has not been derived from it.
-One can in fact guess-and-prove a smaller differential equation, of order 2.\\ {\bf 2.} In our forthcoming paper, we give a system of equations defining $\Qgf(t,\om)$.
-The coefficients that we thus compute suggest that the prediction~\eqref{rho} does not hold on the entire segment $(-2,2]$, but only for $\om >\om_c$, where $\om_c$ is around $-0.76$.
+This series was proved to satisfy an (explicit) non-linear differential equation of order 3 (see~\cite[Thm.~16]{BeBM-15} for $\beta=2$), but, to our knowledge, the singular behaviour of $\Qgf(t,2)$ has not been derived from it.
+From this differential equation, one can in fact guess-and-prove a smaller differential equation for $\Qgf(t,2)$, of order 2 and degree $2$ (for $\om=0$ or $1$, we obtain DEs of order 2 but degree 3).
+Written in terms of the series $S(t)=t^2(1+\Qgf(t,2))$ of~\cite{BeBM-15}, it reads: